insolar/docs/docs/source/requester.rst

 Tutorial: Build an API requester
 ================================

-This tutorial walks you through the process of creating a simple Golang program that can invoke `Insolar MainNet API <https://apidocs.insolar.io/platform/latest>`_.
+This tutorial walks you through the process of creating a simple Golang program that can call `Insolar MainNet API <https://apidocs.insolar.io/platform/latest>`_.

-.. note:: You can also use the `CLI tool <https://github.com/insolar/mainnet/tree/master/application/cmd/requester>`_ of the same name (requester) to invoke the API.
+.. note:: You can also use the `CLI tool <https://github.com/insolar/mainnet/tree/master/application/cmd/requester>`_ of the same name (requester) to call the API.

 Code examples in this tutorial are straightforward, statements are successive (without conditional expressions and cycles).
 This lets you focus on substance rather than code structure: how to use cryptographic functions provided by Golang packages to correctly sign API requests to MainNet.